DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 ---
 title: UCAS Apply preferences
-description: Settings such as GT12 letters, Star J, Star X and other requirements.
+description: Settings such as GT12 letters, Star J, Star X and other requirements
 date: 2019-02-27
 ---
 {% from "bar-chart/macro.njk" import appBarChart %}